What You Need to Know before coming into the studio

 I want a tattoo but I’m on a limited budget.
 How do you determine pricing?

 Tattoos are a lot like grocery shopping.
 Some want the most expensive and some price shop.
-We have a $100 shop minimum and average $125 an hour.
-4 hour sessions for larger pieces typically run $400.
+We have a $100 shop minimum and average $150 an hour.
 The amount of time your tattoo takes to complete is how it is priced.
 If you can't afford exactly what you want, save up for it.
 It will be with you forever so you want to make sure you're going to love it!

 Do you need an appointment?

 Yes you do.
-We schedule all tattoos, piercings and jewelry services to ensure we can take care of you properly without leaving you feeling like you were rushed into making a decision.
+We schedule all tattoos and piercings services to ensure we can take care of you properly without leaving you feeling like you were rushed into making a decision.

 Do you sell all the aftercare products I’ll need?